 Tomie’s talent continues to shine in this 2000 year-old Christmas story that never grows old.

-He will continue always to be in out hearts and minds as long as children sit in laps and pore over picture books with relish.
+He will continue always to be in our hearts and minds as long as children sit either in laps or alone and pore over picture books with relish.

 Tomie’s legacy and longevity is assured.